thepranjalrai/Visual-Novel/README.md

 # Visual Novel
-> This repo is currently private and meant to be accessed by only those who are working on this project
+> This repository is currently private and meant to be accessed by only those who are working on this project

 __Please read the following links__ before starting with collaboration on git
 1. [Using Git and GitHub for Team Collaboration](https://docs.google.com/document/d/1mKd73Ums7ni0IoFjBYn3bLag_5NwFDtxpwCU-Xra1sY/edit?usp=sharing)
 2. [Version Control (Git Plugin) in Godot Editor](https://docs.godotengine.org/en/stable/getting_started/workflow/project_setup/version_control_systems.html)

 And of course-

 3. [The Godot Official Documentation](https://docs.godotengine.org/en/stable/index.html)

 ## Resource Nomenclature